Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-350/Wazuh_reference.md

 curl -sO https://packages.wazuh.com/4.3/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```

 This should, after installation, supply you with an admin credential and password.
-If this password is lost, it can be recovered by extracting the file "wazuh-install-files.tar" (which will be the directory you ran the above command in), and accessing the file "wazuh-passwords.txt"
+If this password is lost, it can be recovered by extracting the file "wazuh-install-files.tar" (which will be in the directory you ran the above command in), and accessing the file "wazuh-passwords.txt"

 ![image](https://user-images.githubusercontent.com/71083461/216200235-ce288a68-466e-4a11-8cb3-db4f054a8db5.png)